gabrielfs7/object-calisthenics-workshop/README.md

 After doing the exercises and being aware about the benefits, naturally you will be uncomfortable when not applying them.

-You can adapt/ignore rules according to your organization, but give it a in a few projects before  taking a decision of not using it.
+You can adapt/ignore rules according to your organization, but give it a try in a few projects before avoiding it completely.
 As humans we tend to block ourselves every time leaving a comfort zone.

 ## The 9 Rules of Object-Calisthenics